BerkeAktas/Library-Management-System/README.md

-# Library-Management-System
+# Library-System
 A code for representing Library Management System and answering certain questions (Questions in README).

 This code is written in 30.10.2021, uploaded in 09.04.2021.

 Questions:

-1-The most issuedbook (amongthe three libraries).
+1-The most issuedbook (among the three libraries).

 2-The member who issues the most books(for all three libraries and all years).